Menominee

-The tribe regained federal recognition in 1973 in an act of Congress, and re-established its reservation in 1975.
-They operate under a written constitution establishing an elected government.
-Their first government under it took over tribal government and administration from the Bureau of Indian Affairs (BIA) in 1979.
+The tribe regained federal recognition in 1973 by an act of Congress, re-establishing its reservation in 1975.
+It operates under a written constitution establishing an elected government.
+The tribe took over tribal government and administration from the Bureau of Indian Affairs (BIA) in 1979.

 Overview

 The Menominee are part of the Algonquian language family of North America, made up of several tribes now located around the Great Lakes and many other tribes based along the Atlantic coast.
 They are one of the historical tribes of present-day upper Michigan and Wisconsin; they occupied a territory of about 10 e6acres in the period of European colonization.
 They are believed to have been well-settled in that territory for more than 1,000 years.
 By some accounts, they are descended from the Old Copper Culture people and other indigenous peoples who had been in this area for 10,000 years.

 Menominee oral history states that they have always been here and believe they are Kiash Matchitiwuk (kee ahsh mah che te wuck) which is "Ancient Ones".
 Their reservation is located 60 miles west of the site of their Creation, according to their tradition.
 They arose where the Menominee River enters Green Bay of Lake Michigan, where the city of Marinette, Wisconsin, has since developed.

 Their name for themselves is Mamaceqtaw, meaning "the people".
 The name "Menominee" is not their autonym.
 It was adopted by Europeans from the Ojibwe people, another Algonquian tribe whom they encountered first as they moved west and who told them of the Menominee.
 The Ojibwe name for the tribe was manoominii, meaning "wild rice people", as they cultivated wild rice as one of their most important food staples.